 Help with community clean ups and education programs

-During your stay you may also get the chance to participate in the conservation education program.
+During your stay you may also get the chance to participate in a wildlife conservation education program.
 This will involve running workshops at local schools to raise awareness about the natural environment and the importance of conservation.

 Where in Ecuador will I be working?

-You will live in Puerto Baquerizo Moreno, a town on San Cristobal Island in Ecuador.
-Part of the Galapagos archipelago, San Cristobal is the main island and is located about 620 miles from Ecuador.
+You’ll live in Puerto Baquerizo Moreno, a town on San Cristobal Island in Ecuador.
+Part of the Galapagos archipelago, San Cristobal is the main island and is located about 621 miles from Ecuador.
 The safe and relaxed coastal town of Puerto Baquerizo Moreno is renowned for the large population of sea lions that live harmoniously with the locals.
 This small, lively town is an ideal base from which to explore the Galapagos.